 Fleet and Church Crookham are the main centres of population in Hart District which is a rapidly growing area of North East Hampshire, currently with a population in excess of 80,000.
-In December 2011, the Daily Telegraph reported that the 'affluent borough' of Hart was Britain's 'happiest place to live' according to a survey comparing areas by quality of life.
-See full article.
+In 2011, 2012 and 2013, the Halifax reported that Hart District scored the highest for quality of life.
+See Daily Telegraph report.
 Accordingly Fleet and Church Crookham remain popular places to live and there is continual pressure to increase housing availability.

 Our Society is concerned with the amenity of the area and its main aims are: